Help & Answers

 Yes.
 If you have an affiliate or referral code, enter it in the coupon box on the Pricing page before you subscribe.
 A valid code applies a 10% discount to your first invoice.
 Codes are one-time use per customer.
 StackSocial promo codes are different — those are redeemed from your dashboard and add credits to your account rather than reducing the subscription price.

 Your existing content is always safe — BookBud saves everything as you go.
-AI generation will simply pause until your credits are replenished.
-Paid subscribers receive a fresh credit allocation at the start of each billing cycle.
-You can upgrade to a higher plan for a larger monthly allowance, or check your dashboard for any remaining one-time credits (like the signup bonus), which never expire.
+When an action would cost more credits than you have, a popup shows exactly how many credits you need and offers one-click options to keep writing (like the Finish Your Book pack or a Starter plan) — nothing you have generated is ever lost.
+Paid subscribers receive a fresh credit allocation at the start of each billing cycle, and you can always check your dashboard for any remaining one-time credits, which never expire.

 Yes.
 You can change your plan at any time from your account settings page.
 Upgrades take effect immediately — your credit allowance increases right away.
 Downgrades take effect at the end of your current billing period, so you keep your current plan and credits until then.